The Heading Tag

 Background Color

-You can make a header tag a little more interesting by adding color and text and box shadow.
+You can make a heading tag a little more interesting by adding color and text and box shadow.

 Adding Background Color